Nursing Degree Apprenticeship (Top Up) 2 year programme

-This programme is for apprentices who have completed the Nursing Associate Foundation degree programme and are Registered Nursing Associates and can recognise prior learning (RPL) out of the first 2 years of the 4 year part time Nurse Degree Apprentice programme.
+This programme is for apprentices who have completed the Nursing Associate Foundation degree programme and are Registered Nursing Associates and can recognise prior learning (RPL) out of the first 2 years of the 4 year Nurse Degree Apprentice programme.

 The programme aims to produce nurses who have the knowledge, skills and behaviours to apply current research and policy to their practice and develop the leadership and problem solving skills to practice safely and effectively so they can enter the Nursing and Midwifery Council (NMC) Professional Register as an adult nurse.